 Review of Changes to Historic Properties

-By ordinance TCC 2.106.050, changes to properties listed on the Thurston County Historic Register must be reviewed by the Thurston County Historic Commission.
+Pursuant to TCC 2.106.050, changes to properties listed on the Thurston County Historic Register must be reviewed by the Thurston County Historic Commission.
 Compliance with the recommendations of the Commission is voluntary, however if the property is altered in a way that no longer makes it eligible for the historic register, it can be removed.

 Project Review

 The Washington State Environmental Policy Act (SEPA) is intended—among other policy goals—to help “preserve important historic, cultural and natural aspects of our national heritage.”
 Development proposals evaluated under SEPA consider adverse impacts to environmentally sensitive or special areas, such as historic resources.
-Using federal funds for projects also requires consideration of project impacts under Section 106, 36 CFR Part 8 of the National Historic Preservation Act and 43 CFR Part 10, Native American Graves Protection and Repatriation Act regulations.
+Using federal funds for projects also requires consideration of project impacts under Section 106, 36 CFR Part 8 of the National Historic Preservation Act.
 The Acts require federal agencies to take into account the impacts of their undertakings on historic properties and aboriginal lands and affords Thurston County a reasonable opportunity to comment on such undertakings.
 The Section 106 process seeks to accommodate historic preservation concerns early in the planning process through consultation among agencies and other interested parties regarding the impacts of projects on historic and culturally significant properties.
 The goal is to identify properties potentially impacted by a project, assess the impacts and seek ways to avoid, minimize or mitigate any adverse impacts including physical changes to resources.
 Additionally, the goal is to avoid the disturbance of or infringement on cultural landscapes.

-The Thurston County Historic Commission has adopted a mitigation policy under which the Commission makes specific mitigation recommendations.
+The Thurston County Historic Commission has adopted a mitigation policy (Thurston County Code Section 2.106.020) under which the Commission makes specific mitigation recommendations.
 These range from incorporating the historic structures into new development to photographic documentation of resources.

+Inadvertent Discoveries

+When resources are discovered during a project, Thurston County refers to Code of Federal Regulations (43 CFR Part 10, Native American Graves Protection and Repatriation Act) regulations.

 Relationship of Historic Preservation to other Thurston County Goals, Objectives and Policies

 Preservation of the county’s archaeological and historic resources is an integral part of the county’s land use, housing, transportation, capital facilities and natural environment goals, objectives and policies along with the consideration of the protection of other valuable county natural and human-related resources.